 According to the National Alliance on Mental Illness, "20% of youth ages 13-18 live with a mental health condition" meaning that 1 in 5 teens are at risk for suffering the side effects of conditions such as depression and anxiety.
-The emotional well-being of your child is as important as his/her academic well-being.
+The emotional well-being of your child is as important as their academic well-being.
 The professionals at New Albany High School are here to support the social-emotional needs of your high school child.
 Deciding who to contact when an issue arises can be a bit difficult.
-This document is designed to assist you.

-Our counselors support both the social-emotional needs of our students as well as their academic needs.
-Please click here to read about the full range of services available from our School Counselors.
+Our counselors support both the social-emotional needs of our students and their academic needs.
+Here are the services available from our school counselors.

 Mental health services are provided to students who have an identified disability and are currently being served through special education programming.
-Students with a demonstrated need for behavioral and emotional support will be seen by Mrs. Holcomb.
-Mrs. Holcomb can provide crisis prevention as well as intervention services.
+Students with a demonstrated need for behavioral and emotional support will be seen by the Mrs. Lee.
+Mrs. Lee can provide crisis prevention as well as intervention services.
 She can coordinate with outside treatment providers.
 Referrals for mental health support are a part of the special education process.

-Prevention services are designed to inform, educate, demonstrate skills and reduce risk behaviors in students.
-Mrs. Smith can provide short-term individual or group skill building sessions to assist a student with a particular concern.
-Mrs. Smith also provides suicide/self-harm risk assessments and can link families to community-based counseling services.
-Mrs. Smith is at the high school school Mondays, Wednesdays, and Thursdays.
+Prevention services are designed to inform, educate, demonstrate skills, and reduce risk behaviors in students.
+Ms. Vermilion can provide short-term individual or group skill-building sessions to assist a student with a particular concern.
+Ms. Vermilion also provides suicide/self-harm risk assessments and can link families to community-based counseling services.
 Referrals for prevention services must be made through a school counselor or administrator.

 Natalie May, Prevention Clinician